 In most cases, you will have to take some time off from work, and you may need some additional help around the house with tasks such as driving, cooking, or shopping.
 It’s good to go in with a plan so that you know you’ll get the support you need as you recover.

 Of course, if you’re in serious pain and it’s limiting your ability to accomplish tasks or enjoy life, such minor inconveniences may seem trivial compared to the long-term relief surgery can provide.
 A few weeks of rest and recuperation is a very small price to pay for getting your life back.

 If you’re a North or South Carolinian in or around Charlotte and you’re wondering if hammertoe surgery is right for you, give the experts at Carolina Podiatry Group a call today.
 Our podiatrists will help you chart a treatment plan that makes sense for you and your life, whether or not it includes surgery.
-Reach us at 888-569-9559 for an appointment in Lancaster, Fort Mill, or Chester, SC.
+Reach us at 888-569-9559 for an appointment in Lancaster, Rock Hill, or Indian Land, SC.